CS

 Feature Showdown

-The BMW Z4 features a 10.3-inch touchscreen, while the Land Rover Defender 90 gets a 13.1-inch display.
+The BMW Z4 features a 10.3-inch touchscreen paired with a 12.3-inch digital dash, while the Land Rover Defender 90 gets a 11.4-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The BMW Z4 stands out with wireless Apple CarPlay/Android Auto that you will not find on the Land Rover Defender 90.
 The Land Rover Defender 90 counters with Apple CarPlay, wireless charging and heated front seats.
 Which feature set matters more depends on your daily routine and priorities.